rachelung/DSC180A-Result-Replication/README.md

 For both the Report and Code Portion, write in a Canvas comment listing what tasks each group member was responsible for.
 site: https://dsc-capstone.github.io/assignments/quarter-1-replication/#checkpoint-1

+# run.py
+Running run.py (via python run.py) simply runs the bash script file auto_phrase_data_acquisition.sh

+# auto_phrase_data_acquisition.sh
+This file identifies the current folder that houses the data for use later (in this case, it is hard-coded to data/raw folder).
+This folder currently holds some data already (DBLP.5K.txt) but this bash script also downloads some additional data (DBLP.txt) to this same folder.